martin-ger/esp_peap_psk/README.md

 Connect your IoT devices to the Internet via an WPA2-PEAP Enterprise network.

 This small application of the ESP8266 solves a common problem especially in university environments: the local WiFi network is a WPA2 Enterprise network with PEAP-MSCHAPv2 authentication.
 A very prominent example is the "eduroam"-network that is available at many universities around the world.
 The problem is, that many IoT devices cannot handle WPA2 Enterprise authentication.
 So development and demos are difficult.
-Also the ESP8266 has a lot of problems getting a connect here.
-Thanks to https://github.com/joostd/esp8266-eduroam/tree/master/wpa2e-v20 we have at least a template for that.

 What is very helpful is a "converter" that logs into the WPA2 Enterprise network and offers a simpler WPA-PSK network to its clients.

-Togehter with  my "nat" branch of the esp-open-lwip library (https://github.com/martin-ger/esp-open-lwip/tree/nat) this minimal app provides such a converter.
+Togehter with  my "nat" versio of the esp-open-lwip library this minimal app provides such a converter.
 It again acts as a WiFi NAT router like the esp_wifi_repeater (https://github.com/martin-ger/esp_wifi_repeater), but is is much simpler and has no user interface.
 Once compiled it is just plug-and-pray! ;-)

-All configuration has to be done at compile time.
+All configuration has to be done at compile time in user/user_config.h.

 # Building
 To build this binary you download and install the esp-open-sdk version 2.1(!) (https://github.com/pfalcon/esp-open-sdk).
 Make sure, you can compile and download the included "blinky" example.